helaili/gh-ssh-cert/README.md

 ```

 ## Usage
-In order to retrieve a certificate, [the SSH Cert App](https://github.com/helaili/ssh-cert-app) must be installed on at least on repository of an organisation.
-Users requesting a certificate must have write access to this repository.
+In order to retrieve a certificate, [the SSH Cert App](https://github.com/helaili/ssh-cert-app) must be installed on at least one repository of an organisation.
+Users requesting a certificate must be authenticated and have write access to this repository.

 ```cmd
 gh ssh-cert get